Plimoth Trust Co. LLC Has $8.40 Million Stock Holdings in Alphabet Inc. (NASDAQ:GOOGL)

 Other large investors also recently bought and sold shares of the company.
 Laurel Wealth Planning LLC bought a new stake in shares of Alphabet during the 2nd quarter valued at $27,000.
 True Link Financial Advisors LLC bought a new stake in shares of Alphabet during the 2nd quarter valued at $29,000.
 Financial Insights Inc. bought a new stake in shares of Alphabet during the 2nd quarter valued at $39,000.
 Harvest Group Wealth Management LLC bought a new stake in shares of Alphabet during the 2nd quarter valued at $66,000.
 Finally, Cowen Prime Advisors LLC bought a new stake in shares of Alphabet during the 2nd quarter valued at $98,000.
 34.30% of the stock is owned by institutional investors and hedge funds.

 A number of equities research analysts have recently issued reports on the stock.
-Morgan Stanley boosted their price objective on shares of Alphabet from $3,000.00 to $3,200.00 and gave the company an “overweight” rating in a research report on Tuesday, November 2nd.
-Tigress Financial upped their target price on shares of Alphabet from $3,185.00 to $3,540.00 and gave the stock a “strong-buy” rating in a report on Friday, December 3rd.
-Oppenheimer upped their target price on shares of Alphabet from $3,000.00 to $3,500.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
-Stifel Nicolaus upped their target price on shares of Alphabet from $3,000.00 to $3,200.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
-Finally, Wedbush upped their target price on shares of Alphabet from $3,424.00 to $3,530.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
+Monness Crespi & Hardt boosted their price objective on shares of Alphabet from $3,500.00 to $3,660.00 and gave the company a “buy” rating in a research report on Wednesday, October 27th.
+Canaccord Genuity upped their target price on shares of Alphabet from $3,100.00 to $3,350.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
+BMO Capital Markets upped their target price on shares of Alphabet from $3,000.00 to $3,200.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
+Truist upped their target price on shares of Alphabet from $3,100.00 to $3,400.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
+Finally, KeyCorp upped their target price on shares of Alphabet from $3,071.00 to $3,090.00 and gave the stock an “overweight” rating in a report on Wednesday, October 27th.
 Four investment analysts have rated the stock with a hold rating, thirty-seven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $3,206.38.

 Alphabet (NASDAQ:GOOGL) last posted its earnings results on Monday, October 25th.
 The information services provider reported $27.99 EPS for the quarter, beating the Zacks’ consensus estimate of $23.13 by $4.86.
 Alphabet had a net margin of 29.52% and a return on equity of 30.22%.
 The company had revenue of $53.62 billion during the quarter, compared to analysts’ expectations of $51.80 billion.
 During the same quarter in the prior year, the company posted $16.40 earnings per share.
 On average, analysts forecast that Alphabet Inc. will post 108.29 earnings per share for the current fiscal year.